CERT/CC

 rwrandomizeip(1) generates a new SiLK Flow file by substituting a pseudo-random IP address for the source and destination IP addresses in given input file.

 rwsplit(1) reads SiLK Flow records and generates a set of sub-files from the input.
-The sub-files can be limited by flow-, byte-, or packet-counts, or by unique IP count.
+The sub-files may be limited by flow-, byte-, or packet-counts, or by unique IP count.
 In addition, the sub-file may contain all the flows or only a sample of them.

 rwswapbytes(1) generates a new SiLK Flow file by changing the byte order of the records in a given input SiLK Flow file.